 Introduced in 1950, the Bel Air sat at the top of the Chevrolet lineup.
 There was new body styling for 1953 and therefore 1954 changes revolved around some minor trim changes actually achieving the effect of making the car look bigger and more modern.

 From the front it looked wider, much of this was due to the new grille that incorporated horizontal parking parks at each end.
 At the rear things were very similar to the previous year but there were new taillights, now with the taillamp and brake light on the top half and reverse light on the bottom (should the original buyer have chosen that option).

-This 1954 Chevrolet Bel Air 2-door Sedan shows off this styling.
+This 1954 Chevrolet Bel Air convertible shows off this styling.
 There were plenty more colors now available as Chevrolet were moving away from drab, conservative colors.
 They called them “Fashion Fiesta” colors!
-This is a Bermuda Green example.
+This is a Turquoise example.

 As a Bel Air this car enjoys a Deluxe steering wheel, full carpeting, Bel Air specific rear fender trim.
-Convertibles even enjoyed deep-buff leather upholstery.
+Convertibles enjoyed all-vinyl upholstery.

 Power comes from the 235.5 cubic inch “Blue-Flame” Six cylinder engine connected to a Powerglide automatic transmission (cost an additional $178 over the standard 3-speed manual).
 Total power output is 125 horsepower.

 There is no doubt these 1954 Chevrolets are great looking cars.
 However, the following year Chevy were about to take the country by storm with their all-new designs and a massive boost in sales.
 It was time to welcome the now legendary 1955 Chevy models.

 19,383 Bel Air 2-door convertibles were made during the 1954 model year at a base price of $2,185.
 By the end of the model year Chevrolet managed to sell 486,240 Bel Airs.